rjashby/Pizza/README.md

 pizza.cost();
 Expected Output: A new pizza object, with cost presently undefined.

-Test: "It should take out cost prototype and increment the value up as different sizes values are provided"
+Test: "It should take our cost prototype and increment it upward as different sizes values are provided."
 Code: Pizza.prototype.cost = function() {
   let cost = 0;